douglascayers/sfdc-related-files-lightning/README.md

 A child record is any record found in one of the **related lists** of the main record being viewed.
 For example, if viewing an account then the component could show you all files shared to contacts, cases, opportunities, etc. belonging to that account.

+Specifically when viewing an account, files related to tasks and events that are related to child records of an account do rollup and are visible at the account level.
+This is possible because of the standard `Task.AccountId` and `Event.AccountId` fields and Salesforce populating them for account rollup behaviors.

 As a System Administrator, you may customize which related lists are visible in this component.
 By default, all relationships accessible by the current user are displayed in the vertical navigation.